Origins of the German Shepherd

-German shepherds as we know them today are a result of the breeding and standardization efforts of one man: Max von Stephanitz.
-In 1889, he spotted a yellow and gray dog at a dog show who looked like a wolf and had many of the same personality traits we associate with the wolf: fiercely loyal, intelligent, strong, and steadiness.
+German Shepherds (also called Alsatian or abbreviated "GSD") as we know them today are a result of the breeding and standardization efforts of one man: Max von Stephanitz.
+In 1889, he spotted a yellow and gray dog at a dog show who looked like a wolf and had many of the same personality traits we associate with the wolf: fiercely loyal, intelligent, strong, and steady.

-This dog was a working dog, bred to herd sheep and incredibly good at it.
-Von Stephanitz purchased this dog and through his breeding efforts, made him the grandfather of the modern day German shepherd.
+This dog was a working dog, bred to herd sheep, and was incredibly good at it.
+Von Stephanitz purchased this dog and through his breeding efforts, made him the grandfather of the modern-day German shepherd.

-This is where German shepherd history begins, at a dog show in the 19th century.
+This is where the German Shepherd's history begins, at a dog show in the 19th century.
 Many of the most popular breeds have centuries of history and some breeds are so old that it’s impossible to know when they were first standardized.
-The same is just no true of German shepherds.
+The same is just not true of German Shepherds.
 These dogs, bred for their looks as much as for their personalities, are one of the most versatile breeds, but they are also one of the most modern breeds.

-The history of the German shepherd is the history of the last century and a half.
-It’s impossible to go into detail about all of the events that make up the history of German shepherds, but here are some of the most basic German shepherd history facts:
+The history of the German Shepherd is the history of the last century and a half.
+It’s impossible to go into detail about all of the events that make up the history of the breed, but here are some of the most basic breed history facts:

-The first German shepherd was named Hektor Linkshrein.
-This is the dog that von Stephanitz purchased at the dog show and the dog against which all German shepherds of the time were compared.
-He did not look like the GSDs that we see in shows today.
-He was yellow and dark gray, but he lacked the steeply sloping back, the saddle coloration markings, and the gait of the stereotypical German shepherd of today.
-However, he is where the history of German shepherd dogs begins.
+The first German Shepherd was named Hektor Linkshrein.
+This is the dog that von Stephanitz purchased at the dog show and the dog against which all German Shepherds of the time were compared.
+He did not look like the dogs that we see in shows today.
+He was yellow and dark gray, but he lacked the steeply sloping back, the saddle coloration markings, and the gait of the stereotypical breed of today.
+However, he is where the history of German Shepherd dogs begins.

 Inbreeding German Shepherds

 Inbreeding in the early days of the breed and throughout their history has resulted in a number of prominent health problems.
-One of the biggest issues facing German shepherds today is the health defects that have been heavily bred into the breed in an attempt to standardize it.
-Problems like hip dysplasia are relatively common in GSDs, even if they have been ethically bred.
+Some of the biggest issues facing German Shepherds today are the health defects that have been heavily bred into the breed in an attempt to standardize it.
+Problems like hip dysplasia are relatively common for these dogs, even if they have been ethically bred.

-World War I decreased German shepherd popularity.
-When America entered the First World War in 1917, German shepherds were suddenly far less desirable than they had been in the last four years.
-While current owners held on to their dogs, the name of the German shepherd dog club in American was changed to the “Shepherd Dog Club.”
+World War I decreased German Shepherd's popularity.
+When America entered the First World War in 1917, the breed was suddenly far less desirable than it had been in the last four years.
+While current owners held on to their dogs, the name of the German Shepherd dog club in America was changed to the “Shepherd Dog Club.”
 Owners and breeders in England began calling this breed Alsatian, in an attempt to distance this dog’s connection to Germany.

-Rin-Tin-Tin reestablished GSD popularity in America and abroad.
-Throughout the World War I, the German army, who already had extensive knowledge of the GSD breed and how to use them for military purposes, had made good use of this breed.
+Rin-Tin-Tin reestablished the German Shepherd's popularity in America and abroad.
+Throughout World War I, the German army, who already had extensive knowledge of the German Shepherd breed and how to use them for military purposes, had made good use of this breed.

 American soldiers brought home not just stories of these regal dogs, but the dogs themselves.
 Rin-Tin-Tin, for example, was plucked from the battlefield by a soldier and brought back to America.
-The popularity of these dogs surged once again thanks to the movies that German shepherds starred in directly after WWI.
+The popularity of these dogs surged once again thanks to the movies that starred them directly after WWI.

-Puppy mills rise in popularity along with German shepherds.
-One of the darker sides of the history of German shepherds are the puppy mills that were set up to quickly breed German shepherds to meet the rising demand in America and around the world.
+Puppy mills rise in popularity along with these dogs.
+The darker side of the history of German Shepherds is the puppy mills that were set up to quickly breed German Shepherds to meet the rising demand in America and around the world.
 These dogs were quickly inbred, with no concern given to personality traits or health.
 These “low-quality” dogs resulted in yet another plummet in popularity.

-Klodo von Boxberg changes the German shepherd game.
-Klodo von Boxberg was the first German shepherd that looked like the stereotypical GSD today.
+Klodo von Boxberg changes the German Shepherd game.
+Klodo von Boxberg was the first dog that looked like the stereotypical German Shepherd today.
 He had the sloped back, the large head, the saddle coloration, and the short loin.
-Many of his sons and daughters were used to breed throughout America and his coloration and body style became the new standard for German shepherds in this country.
+Many of his sons and daughters were used to breed throughout America and his coloration and body style became the new standard in this country.

 World War II

-After WWII, German shepherds in Germany and America diverge significantly.
-We see the emergence of different types of German shepherds.
+After WWII, the breed in Germany and America diverges significantly.
+We saw the emergence of different types of German Shepherds.
 While the breed was already diverging before the war, after the war, American breeders largely began breeding their dogs for coloration and body style, while Germans continued to breed theirs for personality first, followed by coloration.